mlabs-haskell/seath/milestone-3-demo.md

 #### Developing with real network

-To be able to communicate with blockchain Seath (CTL under the hood) requires some additional runtime - Kupo and Ogmios (see [more details in CTL documentation](https://github.com/Plutonomicon/cardano-transaction-lib/blob/develop/doc/runtime.md)). `flake.nix` in current repo provides command to start required all runtime.
-The only requirement is - installed and Set up Docker.
-To start runtime, from the **root** of the repo run
+To be able to communicate with blockchain Seath (CTL under the hood) requires some additional runtime - Kupo and Ogmios (see [more details in CTL documentation](https://github.com/Plutonomicon/cardano-transaction-lib/blob/develop/doc/runtime.md)). `flake.nix` in current repo provides command to start all required services.
+The only requirement is - installed and set up Docker.
+To start runtime, from the **root** of the repo run (to stop runtime - `Ctrl/Cmd+C` it the same terminal)

 ```shell
  nix run .#preprod-ctl-runtime